Eoljjang/poke-gear/README.md

 - [ ] For each <strong> notebook: </strong> User can add a sprite for each notebook.
 - [ ] User can re-size the notebooks & notes sections on NotesPage.jsx
 - [ ] User can add a quick note.
-- [ ] User can see their most recently edited notes on the dashboard.
+- [X] User can see their most recently edited notes on the dashboard.
+Clicking one takes them to the note.

 For the above, do not forget to update the URL for querying purposes.